Vara-Lab/Contracts-Services/keyring-service/README.md

 This service is intended to be used in existing contracts with Sails.

 This service manages the signless and walletless feature, storing the keyring locked account in the contract.
-It gives an struct that handles all parts of this feature, this struct need to be stored in the state of the contract as a part of the program (**RefCell**) to be used.
+It gives an struct that handles all parts of this feature, this struct can help you manage both features if you will implement the signless or walletless verification in your services.

 ## Services